Keld, North Yorkshire

-Keld is a village in the English county of North Yorkshire.
+Keld is a village in the civil parish of Muker, in the English county of North Yorkshire.
 It is in Swaledale, and the Yorkshire Dales National Park.
 The name derives from the Viking word Kelda meaning a spring and the village was once called Appletre Kelde – the spring near the apple trees.

-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Richmondshire.
+It is now administered by the unitary North Yorkshire Council.

 Keld is the crossing point of the Coast to Coast Walk and the Pennine Way long-distance footpaths at the head of Swaledale, and marks the end of the Swale Trail, a 20 km mountain bike trail which starts in Reeth.
+A footpath called the "Corpse Way" leads to Grinton, historically the nearest burial ground.
 At the height of the lead-mining industry in Swaledale in the late 19th century, several notable buildings – now Grade II listed – were erected: they include the Congregational and Methodist chapels, the school and Keld Literary Institute.